 There have always been many capable technicians available but in my career, I’ve experienced a few who went beyond that category who were also ARTISTS and enjoyed sharing their time, knowledge and experience with their customers.
 They were always there in case of a last minute emergency in addition to their regular appointments.
 Here are a few who made my life better, in alphabetical order.

 BILL COLE is a renaissance woodwind repair technician in that he works with excellence on all woodwinds.
-He has a first-class woodwind shop in the heart of Saratoga Springs, NY having relocated from Albany, NY about 10 years ago.
-Bill has been in the woodwind repair business for over 35 years, servicing not only the local population but also all of the woodwind artists from the NYC Ballet Orchestra and the Philadelphia Orchestra during their summer residencies at the Saratoga Performing Arts Center (SPAC).
+He has a first-class woodwind shop in the heart of Saratoga Springs, NY having relocated from Albany, NY about 16 years ago.
+Bill has been in the woodwind repair business for over 40 years, servicing not only the local population but also all of the woodwind artists from the NYC Ballet Orchestra, the Philadelphia Orchestra, and visiting bands during their summer residencies at the Saratoga Performing Arts Center (SPAC).
 His work is superb and it’s a pleasure to be in his shop.
 You always come away feeling satisfied with his work and better for having spent some time with him.
+Bill’s autobiography, With The Band, is now available through this website: https://www.coleswoodwind.com/index.html.
+It’s a must read!

 NICK ENGLEMAN was already retired from his job as principal woodwind repairman at Links & Long music store in New York City when I met him in 1971.
 I was a college sophomore in the Fall of that year but was already dissatisfied with the repair people I had been dealing with in NYC at that time.
 My father found out through a friend about Nick and I was able to contact him at his home in Hillsdale, NJ.
 After my initial visit, I realized that I had stumbled upon the real deal.
 Here was a man that had lived through the rise of the music industry since the 1920s, had the greatest respect for musicians and had worked on everybody’s horns.
 Nick was about 80 when we met.
 He spoke of every “client” with the greatest respect, love and admiration while maintaining a smile on his face.
 Here I was, an 18 yr. old nobody and he treated me as if I were Stanley Drucker!
 (The memory of hearing Nick relate stories of a 15 yr. old Stanley Drucker or a 13 yr. old Jackie Mclean still gives me great joy.)
 He devoted himself totally to you when you were with him and even made room on Saturday mornings to do the work at his home.
 (This was so kind of him since I was in school full-time during the week in those days.)
 Once, he kept Gerry Mulligan waiting a full hour in his living room on a Saturday while he finished up my work in the basement—who would do that today?
 He was also the person who showed me how to make the low “B” speak easier on the alto sax by dropping a fish anchor in the bell of the horn.
 (This is particularly good for executing the low “B’s” in the first movement of the Ibert Concertino.)
 The final anecdote of his affection for musicians was the fact that he named his dog “Marmaduke,” after the Charlie Parker tune.
 (He also knew Bird.)
 There wasn’t one encounter with Nick in all the years that I knew him that I didn’t come away feeling great about my instruments, music and life in general.
 For me, he has always been the gold standard for repair technicians.